 My kids loved this little pack of crocodile themed Pyramid Suncare Essentials.
 The suncream gel was a particular hit, and could I find the SPF lip balm anywhere when I came to take this?
 No Miss L had snuck it in her bag to take on the school trip to Skegness.
 I like to buy small day out size suncream bottles to squirrel safely in my bags for the summer so we are always prepared.

 Almonds are my lightweight snack of choice, they take up so little room but seem to fill everyone up.
 I was given this tin, but when I see little tins in souvenir shops I snap them up.

 Tissues and handy packs of wipes, and hand sanitiser

 All are are great for clean ups.
 Although I am anti over liberal use of hand sanitiser around kids, as they need to pick up some germs, there are some situations like festivals, where it is really ‘handy’.

 I have a small zipped make up bag with my own essentials like paracetamol and lip balm that I can easily grab and move between bags.

 The Lowe Alpine Helix Daysack is really comfortable, it has lots of padding in the back and straps and is designed to keep your back cool.
 It is spacious and the long zips make it easy to get to the bottom of.
 Well designed pockets too.

 It is a really versatile bag, I also used this bag for a night away at a conference, it looks smart and has a padded space for your tablet or laptop.
-Mr A has been trying to steal it from me, so I bought him his own, it’s really is a great unisex, multi purpose rucksack.
+Mr A had been trying to steal it from me, so I bought him his own, it’s really is a great unisex, multi purpose rucksack.
 Lots more to choose from here.

 This post contains affiliate links, I use these only for products I have used and would recommend to friends.